MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-periods-detectfunction.md

 Finds the most significant periods that exist in a time series.

-Very often, a metric measuring an application’s traffic, is characterized by two significant periods: a weekly and a daily.
+Often, a metric measuring an application’s traffic, is characterized by two significant periods: a weekly and a daily.
 The function `series_periods_detect()` detects these two dominant periods in a time series.
 The function takes as input:
 * A column containing a dynamic array of time series.
 Typically, the column is the resulting output of [make-series](make-seriesoperator.md) operator
 * Two `real` numbers defining the minimal and maximal period size, the number of bins to search for.
 For example, for a 1h bin, the size of a daily period would be 24
 * A `long` number defining the total number of periods for the function to search

-The function outputs 2 columns:
+The function outputs two columns:
 * *periods*: A dynamic array containing the periods that have been found, in units of the bin size, ordered by their scores
 * *scores*: A dynamic array containing values between 0 and 1.
 Each array measures the significance of a period in its respective position in the *periods* array